-Fig. 7 shows per-interval savings, sampling rate, and processing time for both SAMPLEBYTE and DYNABYTE, as well as skip and k adjustment for DYNABYTE.
-The chunk size is 64 bytes, with p = 32, and a cache size of 500 MB.
+Fig. 8 shows per-interval savings, sampling rate, and processing time for both SAMPLEBYTE and DYNABYTE, as well as skip and k adjustment for DYNABYTE.
+The chunk size is 64 bytes, with p=32, and a cache size of 500 MB.
 The first 4 GB of Trace 1 are shown as an example.
 There are several distinct parts of this trace.
 The first part is about 200 MB of low-redundancy traffic (~10%).
-Then high-redundancy traffic follows (~60%) until the 1,500 MB mark, before returning to low redundancy (\sim 12%) until the 3,000 MB mark.
+Then high-redundancy traffic follows (~60%) until the 1,500 MB mark, before returning to low redundancy (~12%) until the 3,000 MB mark.
 The last part has moderate redundancy of 17 - 20%.

-Fig. 8: Data rate time series of Trace 1.
+Fig. 8: Behaviour of SAMPLEBYTE and DYNABYTE per interval.

-DYNABYTE starts with randomly chosen markers, which cause under-sampling during the first 100 MB of data (Fig. 7b).
-The markers are updated based on the first interval, and k is increased as well (Fig. 7d).
-The increase in k and a change to specific markers leads to some over-sampling, which is adjusted at the 200 MB checkpoint by increasing skip to p (Fig. 7d), and resetting k to its default value.
-DYNABYTE then proceeds with sampling rate adjustment via the skip parameter, and keeps the sampling rate close to the target level (Fig. 7b).
+DYNABYTE starts with random markers, which cause under-sampling during the first 100 MB of data (Fig. 8b).
+The markers are updated based on the first interval, and k is increased (Fig. 8d).
+The increase in k and a change to specific markers leads to some over-sampling, which is adjusted at the 200 MB checkpoint by increasing skip to p (Fig. 8d), and resetting k to its default value.
+DYNABYTE then proceeds with sampling rate adjustment via the skip parameter, and keeps the sampling rate close to the target level (Fig. 8b).

 While DYNABYTE was adaptively adjusting parameters based on the traffic, SAMPLEBYTE began to over-sample based on its static parameters.
-This led to higher processing cost (Fig. 7c) and lower savings for SAMPLEBYTE (Fig. 7a), due to overlapping chunks and cache churn.
+This led to higher processing cost (Fig. 8c) and lower savings for SAMPLEBYTE (Fig. 8a), due to overlapping chunks and cache churn.